The Seventh Seal (1957)

 Antonius Block: No, not him.

 Mia: Who do you mean, then?

 Jöns: Love is the blackest of all plagues... if one could die of it, there would be some pleasure in love, but you don't die of it.

-Witch: Why do you want to do that?
+Witch: Why do you ask that?